rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

 ## Overview

-This manual will introduce [Wandisco](https://docs.wandisco.com/bigdata/wdfusion/adls/) as a recommended tool to set up bi-directional sync between ADLS Gen1 and Gen2 using the Replication feature.
+This manual will introduce [WANdisco](https://docs.wandisco.com/bigdata/wdfusion/adls/) as a recommended tool to set up bi-directional sync between ADLS Gen1 and Gen2 using the Replication feature.
 Below will be covered as part of this guide:

-  ✔️ Live migration from Gen1 to Gen2
+  ✔️ Data Migration from Gen1 to Gen2

   ✔️ Data Consistency Check